dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 # Cleaning up

-And now you're ready to save and place it into your EFI.
-For those who want a reference while editing theirs can find the sample config [here](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/OpenCore%20Sample%20Configs/KabyLake/KabyLake.plist)(don't forget to rename it to config.plist)
+And now you're ready to save and place it into your EFI